-In 1997, Sturgess Architecture won a national competition to design a masterplan for the redevelopment of the former Calgary General Hospital site.
-Working closely with the local community association, a housing plan was established for 3000 people focusing on an eight acre local park – the new centre of the community.
-As a function of the masterplan, a future community hall was located on a strategic corner of the site.
+In 1997 Sturgess Architecture won a national competition to design a master plan for the redevelopment of the former Calgary General Hospital site.
+Working closely with the local community association, a housing plan was established for 3000 people with an eight-acre park as the new centre of the community.
+As a function of the master plan, a future community hall was located on a strategic corner of the site.

 Sturgess Architecture was selected to design the community centre in 2003.
 A major urban design initiative of the park was to cradle the play areas with a promontory on the west edge, while the Community Centre mirrors the promontory on the east.
 The building mass offered a definitive built edge to the new main street of the community.
 Mediating the site’s four-meter drop from north to south, the building wall gradually reveals itself as the base of a terrace overlooking the play fields and the lower level, which contains the public meeting rooms opening onto the park.
 The corner of the development is recognized by a ‘lantern’ that functions as the community living room for small meetings.
 The building provides protection for the park users while acting as a symbolic lantern on the street edge.
 This project was awarded a Calgary Mayor’s Urban Design Award in 2013.